- Minimum horizontal pit length

 If the surrounding area presents a crush zone the lift table can be fitted with safety edges to detect an obstruction.
 Please see Crush hazards surrounding the moving lift for more information.

-Please see The Sesame Stair Lift Controls for more information on the controls for this style of lift.
+Please click on the The Sesame Stair Lift Controls for more information on the controls for this style of lift.